© Andrew Starling

 "I think we're probably not supposed to know that," said Angie.
 She gave it a try.
 "Tastes pretty good though."
 She raised her glass.
 "To bonobos."

 The foursome clinked glasses and bottles.
 Half the red sun had now disappeared into the haze and the first adventurous mosquitoes were testing the shadows, including human legs beneath the table.
 Beth made a start on the evening routine of applying mosquito repellent.
 It was not a fast process.
 Her three companions were still youthful and slim, but she was not.
 Done quickly, the process would have been inelegant.
 Instead she opted for a more measured approach so not all the grace of movement was lost.

 "Looks like I'm the only one who uses this."

-"Angie and I have lived in Africa too long to coat ourselves in industrial solvent every day," said Rick.
+"Angie and I have lived in Africa too long to coat ourselves in DEET every day," said Rick.

 "Don't you get bites?"